Need to know

 Smoking is permitted on the grounds.

 Very welcome.
-Cots for babies and rollaway beds are free.
+Baby cots (free) and rollaway beds (US$95 a guest, each night) can be added to One- and Two-Bedroom Beach and lagoon Villas.
 With a day’s notice, the hotel can arrange a local nanny for $10 an hour.
 The restaurant serves a children’s menu.

 Goldeneye was built to minimise energy usage and take advantage of natural light and wind.
 Guests who do not use air-conditioning receive a US$15 resort credit for each night.
 The restaurant uses organic ingredients, and the staff are working to restore the local coral beds and fish populations.